-Samsung Galaxy X Rumors: Foldable Phone Release Date, Specs and More
+Samsung Galaxy Fold Rumors: Foldable Phone Release Date, Price and Specs

-Samsung officially unveiled the Infinity Flex display at its 2018 developer conference on Nov.
-8, and now there are reports about the release date and price.
+Samsung officially unveiled the Infinity Flex display at its 2018 developer conference in November, and now there are reports about the release date and price.

-The company has said it plans to start mass production of the Infinity Flex display in the next few months, meaning we're likely looking at a release date during the first half of 2019.
+The company said at the time it plans to start mass production of the Infinity Flex display in the next few months, meaning we're likely looking at a release date during the first half of this year.

 Earlier, the head of research at Golden Bridge Investment told the Korea Times that the phone could run 2 million won, which translates to $1,841 in U.S. dollars.
 Even if Samsung were to adjust pricing based on region, you'd still expect to pay a lot for a foldable phone, since the Galaxy Note 8, which doesn't fold, debuted at $929.

-The Galaxy X’s design has been a bit of a moving target over the last few years, as reports have offered conflicting details on exactly how it might look and operate.
+The design of the Galaxy Fold has been a bit of a moving target over the last several months, as reports have offered conflicting details on exactly how it might look and operate.
 Now that we've seen the Infinity Flex concept, details are coming into focus.

-Beyond that, we haven’t heard about camera quality yet, nor has anyone confirmed whether this foldable phone would incorporate the fingerprint-, iris- and face-scanning features found on current Samsung flagships.
+The December report from CCS-CIMB Research outlines the camera specs, but there are no surprises.
+The device will reportedly feature two 12-MP rear-facing lenses and an 8-MP selfie camera.
+No one has confirmed whether this foldable phone would incorporate the fingerprint-, iris- and face-scanning features found on current Samsung flagships.

-Samsung is reportedly working on an embedded fingerprint sensor for upcoming phones, though it's unclear if such a feature would find its way into the Galaxy X or if it would debut with next year's S10 instead.
+Samsung is reportedly working on an embedded fingerprint sensor for upcoming phones, though it's unclear if such a feature would find its way into the Galaxy Fold or if it would debut as part of the Galaxy S10 instead.